 The Snæfellsnes Peninsula (the 'Peninsula of the Snowy Mountain') juts out from Iceland's west coast like a long arm with a clenched fist, and a rugged mountain chain runs its length; it is in many ways a microcosm of the whole island.
 Depending on weather conditions, we hope to visit Grundafjordur fishing village, a place with an impressive coastline and mountains, lakes and waterfalls behind the village.
 Jutting out into the bay rises one of the most photographed mountains in Iceland, Mt Kirkjufell.
-Enjoy a cruise on the scenic Breiðafjörður fjord and later a uniquely Icelandic 'treat' awaits you at Bjarnarhöfn, where they make Hákarl (fermented shark) - you will be surprised by the taste!
+Visit Arnarstapi and Hellnar before experiencing the area from below, inside Vatnshellir cave.
+We take you 35 metres underground and about 200 meters into the lava tube under the glacier Snæfellsjökull!
 On the way back to Borganes, your guide will give you helpful hints about how to best photograph the Aurora.
 Once darkness falls, perhaps enjoy soaking in the hotel's outdoor hot tubs, while you gaze up at the arctic night skies.
 2nd night in Borganes at Icelandair Hotel Hamar or similar.